MUKESHNISHAD/Game_Library_In_C-C-/Readme.txt

 -> Am try to code For easy understanding Code Each step is clear (if You check it each-each function how to working) -> Domain is very importance.
 ==================================================================================================
+How to improve self Efficiency??
+-> Practice On You can Write own Code For this project -> Try to take one-day on one-project
+-> Write code Only C/C++
+-> Before Write the code First You Design Layout On your Copy -> Am some Project it not declear on function but If you Want to improve your Programing skill then you can Used Function For any program
+-> Functional programing is Very easy to used and understanding for another -> How to declear Function - > Return_type Fun(Arg1,Arg2) { return Arg; }
+-> The function only perform perticular Task and after perform then Return it.
+-> Key Point : Make Rule And follow it untill Death